2001- 15th November – Kenilworth Town Council – By Election

 Postal Ballots & Holidays

 Having a by-election in mid-August was never going to create a great deal of interest – it was holiday time.
 Indeed, of the 1,743 people that voted, 633 did so by post.
 Terrible weather on the day of the election did not help matters either, it chucked it down.
-All the five polling stations used, were quiet the whole day.
+All the five polling stations used, were very quiet the whole day.
 Only 27.5% of the electorate excised their right to vote.

 Mrs Tyler of Inchbrook Road, who works at Warwickshire College in Leamington, was delighted to have won, especially following last years disappointment.
 Dave Shilton, leader of the Liberal Democrats on the town council said that it was a great result for us and it shows that people trust us and know that we work hard in Kenilworth.
 Their campaign also saw former councillor and town Mayor, Jack Bastock come out of ‘retirement’ to canvass in the ward, this was despite a recent knee operation.